ElementsProject/lightning/contrib/pyln-proto/README.md

 ```

 Alternatively you can also install the development version to get access to
-currently unreleased features by checking out the c-lightning source code and
+currently unreleased features by checking out the Core Lightning source code and
 installing into your python3 environment:

 ```bash